vmleon/oci-multiplayer-old/livelabs/devops/clean/clean.md

 ## Introduction

-XXX
+In this optional lab, you are going to clean the resources created during the workshop.

-Estimated Lab Time: XX minutes
+Estimated Lab Time: 5 minutes

 ### Prerequisites